Published 2014-01-14.

 You can test a value against multiple predicates by enclosing them within parentheses and combining

-them with and
+them with and and or.

 Running Unit Tests